 Since safety is a key concern at shooting ranges, state laws and specific range rules apply.
 Always call the firing range to get their details before visiting the premises.
 Some private range facilities require independent adult supervision and waiver signatures on all range users under 18 years of age.

 Generally, any child below the age of eight isn’t permitted inside the range.
 However, children can watch from the viewing area.
-Any visitor aged 8 - 18 years must be accompanied at the firing line of the range by an adult.
+Any visitor aged 8 - 18 years must be accompanied by an adult at the firing line of the range.
 Expect that all shooters will need to sign a waiver of liability, with a parent or legal guardian signing for a qualified child.

-To go to a shooting range, you can either be planning to shoot or just visit.
+To go to a shooting range, you can plan to shoot or visit.
 Here’s the age range at a shooting range and the general restrictions, but check specifics with your state law and the facility you plan to visit.

 Age Rules

-Here are some handy links to sample range rules set by some of the states where shooting ranges are popular.
+Here are some handy links to sample range rules set by some states where shooting ranges are popular.

 State of Texas Shooting Range Rules